-Making the choice to pack up your life and move to China to teach English is without a doubt exciting, but before you get on that plane to start your new adventure, the most important aspect to consider is your finances.That being said, the best way to think about the costs you’ll encounter is by breaking it down into two main categories: pre-arrival expenses and post-arrival expenses.Now, let’s continue with post-arrival expenses
+Making the choice to pack up your life and move to China to teach English in China is without a doubt exciting.
+Before you get on that plane to start your new adventure, the most important aspect to consider is your finances.That being said, the best way to think about the costs you’ll encounter is by breaking it down into two main categories: pre-arrival expenses and post-arrival expenses.Now, let’s continue with post-arrival expenses

 Before diving into the specific costs, remember that a good chunk of your cash, the apartment deposit, will be paid back to you at the end of the housing contract.
 SDE also provides a loan option (or can be seen as a salary advance) to teachers that need some extra start-up cash.For this section, all expenses will be shown in Renminbi ( ￥ RMB).